PPN vs. TPN: What is the Difference?

 What Is Parenteral Nutrition (PN)?

 PN is the medical abbreviation for parenteral nutrition, also known as intravenous nutrition.
-Nutrition is delivered directly to the body through the veins when a person is unable to obtain adequate nutrition through the digestive tract.
+It is delivered directly to the body through the veins when a person cannot obtain adequate nutrition through their digestive system.
 When properly managed, this can be safely done at home.
-There are two subtypes of PN: total parenteral nutrition (TPN) and peripheral parenteral nutrition (PPN).
+There are two subtypes of PN: peripheral parenteral nutrition (PPN) and total parenteral nutrition (TPN).

 AmeriPharma Specialty Care | Total Parenteral Nutrition | Leader In TPN Assistance